dask/dask/docs/source/setup/hpc.rst

    from dask.distributed import Client client = Client(cluster)    # Connect to that cluster

+We recommend reading the `dask-jobqueue documentation <https://dask-jobqueue.readthedocs.io>`_ first to get a basic system running, and then returning this this documentation for fine-tuning.

 Using a Shared Network File System and a Job Scheduler
 ------------------------------------------------------

+.. note:: this section is not necessary if you use a tool like dask-jobqueue

 Some clusters benefit from a shared network file system (NFS) and can use this to communicate the scheduler location to the workers::